 Israel assesses Hamas may not be able to return all remaining dead hostages, sources say

 Sources say the Israeli government is aware that Hamas may not know the location of, or is unable to retrieve, the remains of some of the 28 remaining deceased hostages.
-According to one source, the number is between seven and nine, another source put it between 10 and 15.
+The latest intelligence is believed to put the number in single figures; some sources had earlier suggested it may have been higher.

 One of the sources said the assessments are based on Israeli intelligence reports, as well as messaging from Hamas and mediators in recurring rounds of negotiations.
 The reason for the difference in the two assessments was not clear.